russellf9/food-delivery/README.md

 2. Provide (pseudo) code that defines the tests for the components.
 3. Explain why the tests are necessary.

+- Tests can evaluate a program's correctness after a change

+- A well written test can help other developers understand the code

 ## User Interface Design
 1 Choose a language or toolset to write a UI to expose the business logic you created in your class hierarchy (Bootstrap + Javascript preferably).